davidpdrsn/CardistryIO/README.md

 ### MVP

+- [ ] Link to the videos a move appears in
 - [ ] Edit moves
 - [ ] Edit videos
 - [ ] Comments on moves
 - [ ] Comments on performance videos
 - [ ] Some sort of design
-- [ ] Specifying that a move appears in a video

 - [x] Delete videos
 - [x] Delete moves